-If at any point you decide to stop taking part in the study, you will still receive treatment and the follow-up usually offered by your Hospital or Neurosurgical unit.
+If at any point you decide that your friend/relative should stop taking part in the study, they will still receive treatment and the follow up usually offered by their hospital.

-If you do decide to stop taking part, we will ask you if you would like to:
+If you do decide they should stop taking part we will ask you if you would like them to:

-- · continue to complete follow up visits for the study or - · stop taking part with no more study visits.
+- $\cdot$ continue to complete follow up visits for the study or - $\cdot$ stop taking part with no more study visits.

-Information on how we will handle your information in the event of your withdrawal is detailed in Part 2 of this Information Sheet.
+Information on how we will handle yours and your friend/relative's information in the event of them withdrawing is detailed in Part 2 of this Information Sheet.